 Julie’s office is located at Student Union Building I (SUB 1), Room 3326.

 Austin joined the Mason community as the Graduate Assistant of Graduate Student Life in August of 2016.
-He has worked in higher education for over ten years: working as a GA and Assistant Director of a Writing Center, as a Professor of Gender Studies, and an adviser for Feminist United and Graduate Student Coordinating Council.
-Attending George Mason University as a doctoral student in Cultural Studies, his research interests include the historical creation of heteronormative masculinity, historical and modern social institutionalism of sex norms and ethics, and gender and sexuality in medieval Angelo-Norman, English, and French Literature.
+He has worked in higher education for over ten years: working as a GA and Assistant Director of a Writing Center, as a Professor of Gender Studies, and as an adviser to multiple graduate and undergraduate student organizations.
+Attending George Mason University as a doctoral student in Cultural Studies, his research interests include the historical creation of heteronormative masculinity, historical and modern social institutionalism of sex norms and ethics, and gender and sexuality in medieval Anglo-Norman, English, and French Literature.
 His current fields of research are titled “From Men’s Studies to Masculine Theory” and “Film and Media Studies,” both focusing masculine identity formation and historical evolution.
 Austin currently works as the one of advisers to Mason’s Graduate and Professional Association (GAPSA) and works with other graduate student organizations at Mason.
-When free of responsibilities, Austin is an avid reader, traveler, foodie, and open to discuss any argument uttered in earshot.
+When free of responsibilities, he is an avid reader, traveler, foodie, and open to discuss any argument uttered in earshot.